-All staff, pupils and visitors to The Oaktree or The Hermitage schools are entitled to attention if they suffer injury or fall ill whilst in the school environment.
+All staff, pupils and visitors to The Hermitage Schools are entitled to attention if they suffer injury or fall ill whilst in the school environment.
 It is important that casualties receive immediate attention and that assistance is sought, calling for an ambulance when necessary.
 First aid does not extend to giving medical treatment or medications such as pain relief.